BIATeam/BIADocs/docs/60-Migration/10-CHANGELOG.md

 * `OperationalDomainServiceBase` takes now 7 generic types `<TDto, TDtoListItem, TEntity, TKey, TFilterDto, TMapper, TMapperListItem>` ([migration note](33-V5%20TO%20Vnext.md#inheritage))
 * Rename generic methods of `OperationalDomainServiceBase` ([migration note](33-V5%20TO%20Vnext.md#overrides))

+## V5.2.3 (18/12/2025)
+### Bugfix
+* Fix bug when adding additionnal entries into archive entry when using archive service

+## V5.2.2 (11/12/2025)
+### Bugfix
+* Fix ManyToMany elements not being cloned with the clone feature in calc-mode
+* Fix very long dropdown breaking the table display in calc-mode
+* Adding auto-scroll to focused element in calc mode to avoid display of dropdown outside of screen boundaries
+* Adding a maxWidth property to BiaFieldConfig to avoid extra long label.
+Ellipsis activates when label is longer than max-width
+* Fix specification concatenation to use AndAlso instead of And and OrElse instead of Or to gain performances in SQL requests
+* Fix number of element per page dropdown not being displayed correctly when the bia-table in included in a display: block element
+* Fix to avoid keycloack to use an iframe for authentication

+## V5.2.1 (04/11/2025)
+### Bugfix
+* Fix for PostGreSql : correcting UserDefaultTeams table naming

+## V5.2.0 (17/10/2025)
+### Features
+* Support of PostGreSql database connection

 ## V5.2.0 (17/10/2025)
 ### Features
 * Support of PostGreSql database connection